Medical Laboratory Scientist

 How do I gain full registration?

-At the end of your provisional registration period, your supervisor will need to complete a Certification of Competency and Experience form.
+At the end of your provisional registration period, your supervisor will need to complete a Certification of Competency and Experience form (please refer to the Publications page).
 Once this form has been submitted to the Council, it will be reviewed and you will be granted full registration and have your APC re-issued to you at no cost.

 Medical Laboratory Scientists with full registration can practise without supervision.